Houman-HM/diff_opt_tracking/README.md

 # diff_opt_tracking

-Ths repository is associated with our RAL submission paper: "Differentiable-Optimization Based Neural Policy for Occlusion-Aware Target Tracking"
+This repository is associated with our RAL submission paper: "Differentiable-Optimization Based Neural Policy for Occlusion-Aware Target Tracking"

 The code will be available in a couple of days.